Enabling students to succeed in their respective career aspirations.

 - University of Oklahoma

 - College of Allied Health (Audiology, Occupational Therapy, Physical Therapy, Radiation Sciences, Speech-language Pathology)

 - School of Medicine: Physicians Associate Program

 - Oklahoma State University Center for Health Sciences

-- Oklahoma State University College of Veterinary Medicine
+- OSU College of Veterinary Medicine

 - Southwestern Oklahoma State University College of Pharmacy